yaswanth1701/yaswanth1701/README.md

   <br>
-  🤖 I am interested in Robotics, Computer Vision, Programming and I am a member at IvLabs(Robotic and AI community).
+  🤖 I am interested in Robot control, and planning and  I am a member at IvLabs(Robotic and AI community).
   <br>
 <!--   📚 I’m currently working on  LEGGED robots:dog2:. -->
 <!--   📌  I'm also a research intern in MARMoT Lab at National University of Singapore(NUS) working on articulated locomotion😄. -->